Santa Ana

 Exploration

-Outcrop has conducted exploration drilling on approximately 17% of its titled surface, completing more than 330 diamond drill holes that have led to the discovery and mineral resource definition in seven mineralized veins within 3.7 km of the historic Santa Ana mines vein system.
-Regional exploration work has led to the definition of several additional drilling targets, with surface samples showing up to 4.5 and 9.7 kg silver grades.
+Outcrop has conducted exploration drilling on approximately 30% of its titled surface, completing more than 600 diamond drill holes that have led to the discovery and mineral resource definition in thirteen mineralized vein systems within ~10 km of the historic Santa Ana mines vein system.
+Regional exploration work has led to the definition of additional drilling targets that are being prioritized and have yet to be drill tested.

 Drilling is currently ongoing.
 For more details, see the Corporate Presentation.